Sokole1/StemWarriorHacksSentimentAnalyzer/README.md

 (Due to the fact that Symbl.ai only allows for two concurrent jobs with a free account, only the two most recent news articles are used.
 Upgrade your plan to get even more!)

+Everything was written in Java and the UI was made using Java Swing

 ## Installation/Quick Start Guide

 You will need to the API key's for the following: